 (a) use the Online Services or Interactive Features for illegal purposes, in violation of any applicable laws or regulations;

-(b) copy, sell, resell, or exploit for commercial purposes any portion of the Online Services or Interactive Features;
+(b) reproduce, modify, display, distribute, sell, lease, or exploit for commercial purposes any portion of the Online Services or Interactive Features;

-(c) use any robot, spider, scraper or other automatic or manual process to monitor, data mine, or copy any Online Services or Interactive Features, Website pages, content, or user information, except as expressly permitted by APUS;
+(c) use any robot, spider, scraper or other automatic or manual process to monitor, data mine, or copy any Online Service, Interactive Feature, or any other APUS content or user information, except as expressly permitted by APUS;

-(d) intentionally manipulate identifiers, use another’s identification or password without authorization, or otherwise engage in any activities intended to impersonate or hide a user’s identity or contact information;
+(d) manipulate identifiers, use another’s identification or password without authorization, or otherwise engage in any activities to impersonate or hide a user’s identity or contact information;

 (e) transmit or distribute viruses or other malicious code;